 and all flesh will see it together.

 Matthew and Mark tell us that John the Baptist was that voice, apparently fulfilling Isaiah’s prophecy.
-John himself believed that he was fulfilling the prophecy (John 1:23), speaking in terms so apocalyptic that later he found it difficult to understand how Jesus matched up (Luke 7:19).
-Another prophet, Malachi, had spoken of an Elijah-like figure who would prepare the way ‘before the great and terrible day of the Lord’.
-But John was killed.
+John himself believed that he was fulfilling the prophecy, speaking in terms so apocalyptic that he later found it difficult to understand how Jesus matched up.
+Another prophet, Malachi, had spoken of an Elijah-like figure who would reconcile younger and older generations ‘before the great and terrible day of the Lord’.
+But then John was killed.
 In the light of that setback, others too began to have doubts: was Jesus really the Messiah?
-Jesus confirmed that John was the one prophesied and said that he would suffer the same fate.
+Jesus confirmed that John was the one prophesied and said that he himself would suffer the same fate.
 That still left matters unclear.
 Three of them had seen his glory on the mount of transfiguration, but when would ‘all flesh’ see it?
-When would the great Day of the Lord take place?

 The problem of how to read the prophets continues to this day, and is resolved only when we recognise that there would be two advents, and two periods of preparation.
 Isaiah was speaking chiefly about the second, in the wilderness of exile.
-Judah and Jerusalem were soon to be destroyed by the Babylonians (Isa 6:11f, 39:6f), would be destroyed again by the Romans (Isa 6:13, Zech 12:8), and would be conquered yet again at the end of the age (Isa 52:5).
-By then they would have received double for their sins, once for their idolatry under their own kings, and again for their rejection of the Messiah under the Romans.
-The latter retribution was the wrath to come that John the Baptist warned about – he was not speaking hyperbolically.
+Judah and Jerusalem were soon to be destroyed by the Babylonians (Isa 6:11f, 39:6f), would be destroyed again by the Romans (Isa 6:13, Zech 11:1-3, 13:8), and would be conquered yet again at the end of the age (Isa 52:5).
+By then they would have received double for their sins, once for their idolatry under their own kings, and again for preferring their own righteousness to the Messiah’s under the Romans.
+The latter retribution was the wrath that John the Baptist warned about – he was not speaking hyperbolically.
 Nonetheless, God would restore their fortunes (Deut 30:3, Jer 29:14).
 Literally, the words mean ‘reverse their captivity’.
 He would lead them out of slavery and exile back to the land (Ezek 20:43).
 An earthquake would shake the planet and bring even mountains crashing down.
-All flesh – all humanity – would see the glory of the Lord (Matt 24:27).
+All humanity would see the glory of the Lord (Matt 24:27).
 The libretto goes on to quote the prophet Haggai (2:6): “I will shake the heavens and the earth and the sea and the dry land.
 I will shake all the nations.”
 Also Malachi: “Who can endure the day of his coming, and who can stand when he appears?
 For he is like a refiner’s fire,” consuming evildoers like stubble.
 The fire is a simile referring to the real fire that will scorch the earth.

 you who bring good news to Zion;